Cameroon's real estate nightmare | DW | 23.09.2021

 Several years after she had been living in a house she built on the land with her family, "somebody just popped up from nowhere" and told her that the land was his.

 "We thought it was a joke.
-He later came with the police — and in less than five minutes, the house was demolished," said Glory Nyudze, adding that the experience still haunts her and her children.
+He later came with the police — and, in less than five minutes, the house was demolished," Nyudze said, adding that the experience still haunts her and her children.

 Because of difficulties officially buying land in Cameroon's swelling cities, people often build houses in informal settlements.

-Several months ago, for example, families were evicted from land adjacent to Doula airport despite some of them living there for decades.
+Several months ago, for example, families were evicted from land adjacent to Doula's airport despite the fact that some of them had lived there for decades.

 Local officials said the airport held the land title for the settlement, known locally as Fret Aeroport, and the families were illegally occupying government land and that they would not be compensated.